 A Measure of the Providences of God in Hamilton and Ipswich Massachusetts

 This account of the early history and ministry of the first four pastors describes the development of a presbyterian and reformed congregation from a few pioneering students, Dutch immigrants, and Gordon College and Divinity School faculty.

 ABOUT THE AUTHOR

-Author John (Jack) Haas and his family moved to Hamilton MA and FPCNS in 1961 and served in many areas of church life during the following years.
+Author John (Jack) Haas (1930-2020) and his family moved to Hamilton MA and FPCNS in 1961 and served in many areas of church life during the following years.
 Both Jack and wife Ann taught in the natural sciences at Gordon College until retirement.
-Since then he has worked as a consultant with the American Scientific Affiliation, an international organization of men and woman in science and related disciplines who investigate points of intersection between Christianity and the study of the natural world.
-He is particularly involved in disseminating this information through publications and a website to students and the church worldwide.
+Since then he worked as a consultant with the American Scientific Affiliation, an international organization of men and women in science and related disciplines who investigate points of intersection between Christianity and the study of the natural world.
+He was particularly involved in disseminating this information through publications and a website to students and the church worldwide.
 Jack went home to glory on February 12, 2020.